timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 Our Microservice is composed of the following elements:
 * A rest-service
-* An implementation of JAX-RS (org.apache.johnzon.core)
+* An implementation of JSON-P (org.apache.johnzon.core)
 * An in memory database (H2).

 These dependencies are expressed as runtime Requirements in the `rest-app/rest-app.bndrun` file: